OmarRamzy45/Kaggle-Housing-Prices-Dataset-prediction-with-Machine-Learning/README.md

 ## Dealing with Data:
  - ### Data Importing
- Using pandas inbuilt function pd.read_csv() I imported data from the given CSV into my code.
+ Using pandas inbuilt function pd.read_csv( ) I imported data from the given CSV file into my code.
  - ### Filling missing values
  For numerical values, I used KNeighborsRegressor to impute for missing numerical values based on other given values in the same column.